preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 Then remove and reinstall that package manually if needed.
 If it returns nothing, repeat (**3.**) above.

-**Important** There could be memory issue! mostly because this could me mistakenly done in the Live session, not the real installed Xubuntu !!!
+**Important** There could be memory issue!

+This could me mistakenly done in the Live session, not the real installed Xubuntu !!!

 Confirm:
 ```bash